 - Used widely in Polish TV, though very rarely on channels aimed at teenagers and children (though, as late as the early 2000s, it could be also heard there).

 - Also used in Russian cable television (and, of course, pirate videocassettes).
+This is very common in Western Animation shows like Disney's Marsupilami, Kablam!, The Simpsons, and many more.
 A lot of Russian girls grew up completely unperturbed by the fact that all Disney characters, including the princesses, sounded like chain-smoking middle aged men.

 - Used when translating the Live Action TV series and movies based on Astrid Lindgren's books from Swedish to Danish, though recently they have been dubbed - which sounds weird to all the people who've grown up with the voiceover.